Third Anglo-Maratha War: Anglo-Maratha relations

 The Maratha gains in the north were undone because of the contradictory policies of Holkar and Shinde and the internal disputes in the family of the Peshwa, which culminated in the murder of Narayanrao Peshwa in 1773.
 Raghunathrao was ousted from the seat of Peshwa due to continuing internal Maratha rivalries.
 He sought help from the British, and they signed the Treaty of Surat with him in March 1775.
 This treaty gave him military assistance in exchange for control of Salsette Island and Bassein Fort.

 The treaty set off discussions amongst the British in India as well as in Europe because of the serious implications of a confrontation with the powerful Marathas.
 Another cause for concern was that the Bombay Council had exceeded its constitutional authority by signing such a treaty.
 The treaty was the cause of the start of the First Anglo-Maratha War.
-This war was virtually a stalemate, with no side being able to defeat the other.
+This war was a Maratha victory and almost a stalemate, with no side strong being able to completely defeat the other.
 The war concluded with the treaty of Salabai in May 1782, mediated by Mahadji Shinde.
 The foresight of Warren Hastings was the main reason for the success of the British in the war.
 He had destroyed the anti-British coalition and created a division between the Shinde, the Bhonsle, and the Peshwa.

 The Marathas were still in a very strong position when the new Governor General of British controlled territories Cornwallis arrived in India in 1786.
 After the treaty of Salabai, the British followed a policy of coexistence in the north.
 The British and the Marathas enjoyed more than two decades of peace, thanks to the diplomacy of Nana Phadnavis, a minister in the court of the 11-year-old Peshwa Sawai Madhavrao.
 The situation changed soon after Nana's death in 1800.
 The power struggle between Holkar and Shinde caused Holkar to attack the Peshwa in Pune in 1801, since the Peshwa sided with Shinde.
 The Peshwa Baji Rao II fled Pune to safety on a British warship.
 Baji Rao feared loss of his own powers and signed the treaty of Bassein.
-This made the Peshwa in effect a subsidiary ally of the British.
+This made Peshwa effectly become a client ruler of the British.

 In response to the treaty, the Bhonsle and Shinde attacked the British, refusing to accept the betrayal of their sovereignty to the British by the Peshwa.
 This was the start of the Second Anglo-Maratha War in 1803.
 Both were defeated by the British, and all Maratha leaders lost large parts of their territory to the British.